restechnica/semverbot/README.md

 # Semverbot

-A CLI which automates semver versioning.
+A CLI which automates semver versioning based on git information.

 ## Why Semverbot?